hcp header mobile logo

 IGFD becomes SPIGFD

-When does Primary IGFD Become Severe Primary IGFD?
+When Does Primary IGFD Become Severe Primary IGFD?

 • height standard deviation score (SDS) ≤ -3.0